-- who will reach state pension age under the General Old Age Pensions Act (Algemene Ouderdomswet, AOW) within 10 years, or - who have reached state pension age on the date of a binding offer.
+- who will reach state pension age (AOW-leeftijd) under the Dutch General Old Age Pensions Act (Algemene Ouderdomswet, AOW) within 10 years, or - who have reached state pension age on the date of a binding offer.

 If you are making a binding offer to more than one consumer, the rules in this chapter apply if at least one of the consumers is a senior citizen.